issacdowling/selfhostedsmarthomeguide/README.md

 Then, go back down to your DoTimer section, and add these lines right to the top of the elif statement (ensure indentation matches the rest of the code):
 ```
 timerFinishedAudio = workingDir+"yourfile.wav"
-if os.path.exists(stopTimerSoundFilePath):
+if os.path.exists(stopTimerFilePath):
-    os.remove(stopTimerSoundFilePath)
+    os.remove(stopTimerFilePath)
 ```
-If you understand what this is doing, you can probably tell where we're going from here.
 We'll be looping a small piece of audio until we detect a file that tells us to stop, which will be made when we say the voice command **"stop"**.
 This bit of code was necessary to make sure the file isn't already there incase the user was detected to be saying **"stop"** while a sound wasn't going off.
 Remember again to replace **"yourfile.wav"** with the name of your file.

 Now, you can replace the `speech("Timer complete")` line with this:
 ```
-if os.path.exists(stopTimerSoundFilePath):
-  os.remove(stopTimerSoundFilePath)
-while not os.path.exists(stopTimerSoundFilePath):
+while not os.path.exists(stopTimerFilePath):
   call(["aplay", timerFinishedAudio])
-if os.path.exists(stopTimerSoundFilePath):
+if os.path.exists(stopTimerFilePath):
-  os.remove(stopTimerSoundFilePath)
+  os.remove(stopTimerFilePath)
 ```
-As you can see, we delete the stopfile if it was made ***before*** the timer was complete, since that purpose will be served by the ***cancel*** file instead.

 If you were now to ask for a timer, it would finish by infinitely repeating whatever your sound is.
 We can fix this by making a new elif statement below:
 ```
-elif intent == "StopTimerSound":
+elif intent == "StopTimer":
-    stopTimerSoundFile = open(stopTimerSoundFilePath, 'w')
+  stopTimerFile = open(stopTimerFilePath, 'w')
-    stopTimerSoundFile.close()
+  stopTimerFile.close()
 ```

 Now, go to the top of the file, and paste this:
 ```
 # Set paths
 workingDir = "/profiles/"
-stopTimerSoundFilePath = workingDir+"tmp/"+"stopTimerSoundFile"
+stopTimerFilePath = workingDir+"tmp/"+"stopTimerFile"
 ```

 If you're using a different file structure, you can change the data inside the workingDir variable.
 In this case, we're actually saving things to memory to cut down on drive access.
 Remember to save and exit (CTRL+X, Y, ENTER)